tschumann/dcmpl/readme.md

 Usage
 -----
-Pass the name of a .asm file as the first argument.
+Pass the architecture as the first argument (x86|mips) and the path of a .asm file as the second argument.
 Accepted assembly syntax is what IDA provides.